SamGorr/tscmf_system/memory-bank/implementation-summary.md

   - Seamless integration with existing Edit/Save/Cancel workflow
   - Consistent styling matching the rest of the application
   - Direct updates to all transaction fields in a single operation

+### Updated Layout for ADB Client Profile and Request Information Sections (Added on 2023-09-03)

+- Enhanced the layout of key transaction information sections:
+  - Updated the ADB Client Profile section to use a 3-column layout (previously 2 columns)
+  - Updated the Request Information section to use a 3-column layout (previously 2 columns)
+  - Ensured consistent grid layout across all major information sections:
+    - ADB Client Profile
+    - Request Information
+    - Transaction Information
+    - Pricing Information

+- Benefits of the layout enhancement:
+  - Improved space utilization with more balanced distribution of information
+  - Better visual consistency across the entire Transaction Detail page
+  - Enhanced scanability of information with logical grouping in three columns
+  - Reduced vertical scrolling required to view all information
+  - More efficient display of transaction data on larger screens
+  - Consistent user experience across all information sections